anoldasgupta/JSON-Photoshop-Scripting/Utility-Scripts/Convert-Actions-File/README.md

 This stand-alone script written in JavaScript is used to convert a Photoshop actions file (.atn) into a folder of directly executable scripts (.js) which can be further edited; they are made up of sequential calls to the function `jamEngine.jsonPlay`.

-Please refer to the [Photoshop Actions File Format](/Documentation/actions-file-format.html) document for detailed information about the structure of an actions file.
+Please refer to the [Photoshop Actions File Format](/Documentation/Photoshop-Actions-File-Format) page for detailed information about the structure of an actions file.

 ![Convert Actions File Dialog (Mac OS X)](images/convertActionsFileDialog.png)